ShenggengLin/RNASTOP/README.md

 ## RNA-seq Optimization
 ```
+#beam search
 cd ./RNADegpre/scripts
 conda activate RNADegpre_env
+python beam_rnaopt_covid19.py

+#MCTS
+cd ./RNADegpre/scripts
+conda activate RNADegpre_env
-python RNADegpre_RNAopt.py
+python MCTS_rnaopt_covid19.py
 ```
-In the code file, you can modify the RNA sequence to be optimized and its name.
-The code will output the three most easily degraded codons and the RNA sequence after saturation mutation of these three codons.
+In the code file, you can modify the RNA sequence to be optimized.
+The code will output the optimization process and the optimized sequence.